 For the past 30 years, middle- and working-class families have been squeezed as the cost of living rises faster than their incomes.
 More and more families are struggling and are living paycheck to paycheck.

-Fortunately, the Obama administration recently instructed the U.S. Department of Labor to modify federal overtime-eligibility rules, including the “salary threshold”—the amount of weekly earnings a worker has to earn before he or she no longer qualifies for guaranteed overtime rights.
-Modernizing overtime rules would restore the basic American promise that workers who work extra hard deserve extra pay.
+Fortunately, the Obama administration recently instructed the U.S. Department of Labor to modify federal overtime-eligibility rules, including the “salary threshold”—the amount of weekly earnings a salaried worker has to earn before he or she no longer qualifies for guaranteed overtime rights.* Modernizing overtime rules would restore the basic American promise that workers who work extra hard deserve extra pay.